heysubinoy/remora/README.md

 - **Shell Script Execution**: Submit and execute shell scripts directly
 - **Server Management**: CRUD operations for SSH server configurations
 - **CLI Client**: Command-line interface for interacting with the API
+- **Horizontal Scaling**: Multiple worker instances can process jobs from the same queue

 ## Architecture